LDT.

 I have just finished giving the A/R a top end overhaul so she should have plenty of grunt for the monster climbs .

-As an aside ,has anyone else struggled to relocate the piston in the barrel on a rebuild ?The problem i was having was that p@xy spreader ring behind the lower ring kept moving and covering up the ring locater peg , this meant that the ring couldn't close enough to enter the barrel .Having retrieved the barrel from the end of the garden a few times , i tried some lateral thinking put piston in barrel first on the bench , then locate the pin and clip .O/K it's a somewhat harder method , but at least i know the rings are located properly .
+As an aside ,has anyone else struggled to relocate the piston in the barrel on a rebuild ?The problem i was having was that p@xy spreader ring behind the lower ring kept moving and covering up the ring locater peg , this meant that the ring couldn't close enough to enter the barrel :twisted: .Having retrieved the barrel from the end of the garden a few times , :lol: i tried some lateral thinking :idea: put piston in barrel first on the bench , then locate the pin and clip .O/K it's a somewhat harder method , but at least i know the rings are located properly .

 Anyway she's up and running , so i will give her some 10 min gentle run ups to work harden the surfaces to each other again .